-She most recently led and produced a comparative study for DIGNITY – The Danish Institute Against Torture on conditions for women in detention (read more about the project, or read the report), which has taken her into prisons and prison communities in Albania, Jordan, the Philippines, and Zambia.
+She most recently led and produced a 100+ page multi-country study for DIGNITY – The Danish Institute Against Torture on conditions for women in detention (read more about the project, or read the report), which has taken her into prisons and prison communities in Albania, Jordan, the Philippines, and Zambia.
 The report was launched at a side event at the Human Rights Council Summer session, with DIGNITY and Penal Reform International (above), on the human rights of women in custody.
-Jo is currently completing five individual country studies are to follow.
+Four individual country studies are to follow.

-Jo transitioned into the human rights field from full-time journalism via the Asian Human Rights Commission (AHRC) and Asian Legal Resources Centre (ALRC) in Hong Kong, as editor and coordinator of the Urgent Appeals Programme (more on this here).
-She has since worked as a researcher, editor, communications consultant and writer with: UN Women in New York and Bangkok, the International Crisis Group, the Law and Development Partnership, the REDRESS Trust, the Cairo Institute on Human Rights Studies (CIHRS), the International Planned Parenthood Federation, the International Service for Human Rights, and London’s Helen Bamber Foundation for victims of torture and trafficking.
+Jo transitioned into the human rights field from full-time journalism in 2007 via the Asian Human Rights Commission (AHRC) and Asian Legal Resources Centre (ALRC) in Hong Kong, as coordinator of the Urgent Appeals Programme (more on this here).
+She has since worked as a researcher, communications consultant, editor and writer with: UN Women in New York and Bangkok, the International Crisis Group, the Law and Development Partnership, the REDRESS Trust, the Cairo Institute on Human Rights Studies (CIHRS), the IPPF, the ISHR, The Women’s Foundation (Hong Kong) and London’s Helen Bamber Foundation for victims of torture and trafficking, among others.
 She has attended various UN Human Rights Council sessions to make formal submissions, present research and advocate, on behalf of the AHRC, CIHRS, and DIGNITY.

 www.jobakeronline.com features the selected works of Baker’s, published during the last few years.
 Click here for a full list of publications.